FedericoMarcuzzi/explainable-global-fairness-verification/README.md

 ## Support

-If you want to ask questions about the code and how to use it, feel free to contact us by sending an email to lorenzo.cazzaro@unive.it or federico.marcuzzi@unive.it.
+If you have questions about the code or how to use it, feel free to email us at lorenzo.cazzaro@unive.it or federico.marcuzzi@unive.it.